Fibers add Flavor, Part II: 5d SCFTs, Gauge Theories, and Dualities: Gauge Theory Phases and Box Graphs for Arbitrary Quivers

 \subsection{From Box Graphs to 5d Gauge Theories and SCFTs}

 We will now make the connection between box graphs, which capture the Coulomb branch phases of 5d gauge theories, and the flavor-equivalence classes of these box graphs, to five-dimensional superconformal field theories.
-So far, we characterized the Coulomb branch phases of a marginal 5d $G_\text{gauge}$ theory, whose classical flavor symmetry $G_\text{BG}$ has been weakly gauged.
-These will now be related to 5d gauge theories and their SCFT limits that descend via mass deformations of the marginal theory, the gauge theory before the weak-gauging of the classical flavor symmetry.
+So far, we characterized the Coulomb branch phases of a 5d $G_\text{gauge}$ theory, whose classical flavor symmetry $G_\text{BG}$ has been weakly gauged.
+The key idea to relate these concepts to 5d gauge theories with gauge symmetry $G_\text{gauge}$ and their SCFT limits is to identify the $G_\text{BG}$ with the classical flavor symmetry of the marginal $G_\text{gauge}$ theory.

 To obtain a theory that has a UV fixed point in 5d, we need to decouple hypermultiplets from the marginal theory.
 That is, we add mass terms to matter charged under $G_\text{gauge}$ and formally send the mass to infinity.
 In terms of the extended Coulomb branch, where we treat the classical flavor symmetry $G_{\text{BG}}$ as a weakly gauged symmetry, this is achieved by passing to a new flavor-equivalence class --- i.e., performing a flop transition on the box graph.